lwig-wg/protocol-comparison/draft-ietf-lwig-security-protocol-comparison.md

 6 + 10 + 4 + 4 + 2 + 6 + 2 + 8 = 42 bytes
 ~~~~~~~~~~~~~~~~~~~~~~~

-The resumption handshake is just a PSK handshake with 137 + 150 + 57 + 42 = 386 bytes.
+The initial handshake when resumption is enabled is just a PSK handshake with 134 + 150 + 57 + 42 = 383 bytes.

 ### Without Connection ID